Thomas Fuller

-Thomas Fuller (baptised 19 June 1608 – 16 August 1661) was an English churchman and historian.
+Thomas Fuller (baptised 19 June 1608; died 16 August 1661) was an English churchman and historian.
 He is now remembered for his writings, particularly his Worthies of England, published in 1662, after his death.
 He was a prolific author, and one of the first English writers able to live by his pen (and his many patrons).

 Early life

 Fuller was the eldest son of Thomas Fuller, rector of Aldwinkle St Peter's, Northamptonshire.
 He was born at his father's rectory and was baptised on 19 June 1608.
 Dr John Davenant, bishop of Salisbury, was his uncle and godfather.
 According to John Aubrey, Fuller was "a boy of pregnant wit".
 At thirteen he was admitted to Queens' College, Cambridge, then presided over by John Davenant.
 His cousin, Edward Davenant, was a tutor there.
 He did well academically; and in Lent 1624–1625 he became B.A. and in July 1628, at only 20 years of age, received his M.A.
 After being overlooked in an election of fellows of his college, he moved to Sidney Sussex College, Cambridge in November 1628.
 In 1630 he received from Corpus Christi College the curacy of St Bene't's, Cambridge.

 Fuller's oratory soon attracted attention.
 In June 1631 his uncle gave him a prebend in Salisbury, where his father, who would die in the following year, already held a canonry.
 The rectory of Broadwindsor, Dorset, then in the diocese of Bristol, was his next preferment (1634); and on 11 June 1635 he achieved the degree of Bachelor of Divinity from Sidney Sussex College, Cambridge.
 In 1640, he was elected proctor for Bristol in the memorable Convocation of Canterbury, which assembled with the Short Parliament.
 On the sudden dissolution of the latter he joined those who urged that convocation should likewise dissolve.
 That opinion was overruled; and the assembly continued to sit by royal writ.
 Fuller wrote a valuable account of the proceedings of this synod in his Church History, although he was fined £200 for remaining.